alex-liosu/Statistical-Data-Analysis-On-WHO-Covid-19-data/README.md

 - Clear visualization of pandemic waves across countries.
 - Identification of regions with the highest case growth and death toll.
 - Observations on differences in outbreak severity across continents.
-- Highlighting the usefulness of visual analytics in epidemiological studies.

 ## ✅ Conclusion
 - The WHO dataset provides valuable insights into the COVID-19 pandemic.